strautomator/core/README.md

 -   **strava-cache** cached responses from Strava
 -   **users** registered user details

 Also note that these collections might have a suffix, depending on the settings.
-On development, the default suffix is `-dev`, and on production there's no suffix.
+On development, the default suffix is `-dev`.
+On beta environments, it's `-beta`, and on production there's no suffix.

 Some indexes are needed in Firestore.
 At the moment there's no automated creation, so you might see some warnings or errors on the logs asking to create an index before a specific query can be executed.
+Just follow the links provided directly on the console logs.

-### Storage
+## Storage

 Strautomator will store some files on Google Cloud Storage buckets: